SB-3262

 Plain Language

-Operators must develop, implement, and continuously maintain a crisis intervention protocol that: (1) uses industry best practices to detect user expressions of suicidal ideation, self-harm, or imminent violence; (2) upon detection, immediately interrupts the conversation and prominently displays a notification providing direct access to at least one national crisis hotline and one crisis text line; and (3) is reviewed and updated at least annually with a qualified mental health professional or public health organization.
-This is a continuous operating requirement — the protocol must be active at all times, not just documented.
-The annual review with a qualified professional is a floor, not a ceiling.
+Operators must develop, implement, and continuously maintain a crisis intervention protocol that (1) uses industry best practices to detect user expressions indicating risk of suicide, self-harm, or imminent violence, (2) upon detection, immediately interrupts the conversation and prominently displays a notification providing direct access to at least one national crisis hotline and one crisis text line, and (3) is reviewed and updated at least annually in consultation with a qualified mental health professional or public health organization.
+This is a continuous operating requirement — the protocol must be active at all times.
+The annual review with a mental health professional is a distinctive requirement not found in all comparable statutes.

 Statutory Text